lopezpdvn/DataStructuresAlgorithmsCSharp/README.md

 # Data structures and algorithms in `C#`

-Sometimes, reinventing the wheel is educational and fun.
+*Sometimes, reinventing the wheel is educational and fun*.